Serbs of Hungary: History

-After territory of present-day Hungary came under Habsburg administration, a new wave of Serb refugees from the Balnas migrated to the area in 1690, as a consequence of the Habsburg-Ottoman war.
+After territory of present-day Hungary came under Habsburg administration, a new wave of Serb refugees from the Balkans migrated to the area in 1690, as a consequence of the Habsburg-Ottoman war.
 This migration, called the Great Migrations of the Serbs, was not a single organized campaign but a series of waves of migration.
 In 1698, more than a half of population of Pécs were South Slavic (including Serbs).
 In 1715, the population of Buda numbered 1,539 houses, of which 769 were South Slavic (mostly Serb).
 In 1715, the population of Baja numbered 237 houses, of which 216 were South Slavic (Serb and Bunjevac).
 In 1720, 88% of population of Szentendre were South Slavic (mostly Serbs).
 In 1720, the population of Szeged numbered 193 houses, of which 99 were Serb.
 During the 18th and 19th century, however, the Hungarian-Serb ethnic border moved southward and fixed in the territory of present-day Serbian province of Vojvodina.

 Following the dissolution of Austria-Hungary in 1918, the Serbian Army and South Slavic People's Administration from Novi Sad controlled not only present-day Vojvodina, but also southern parts of present-day Hungary.
 The Treaty of Trianon from 1920 defined the border between Hungary and the Kingdom of Serbs, Croats, and Slovenes and assigned most of Baranya and the northernmost part of Bačka (around city of Baja) to Hungary.
 As a response to this, a short-lived Serb-Hungarian Baranya-Baja Republic was formed in this area in 1921.
 The president of the republic was Serb, Petar Dobrović.
 After the Serb-Croat-Slovene army evacuated the territory of the Baranya-Baja Republic the two countries signed the Citizenship Treaty according to which Serbs in Hungary gained right to opt for citizenship of the Kingdom of Serbs, Croats, and Slovenes.
 About two-thirds of the Serbs (called optants) left Hungary in the following decade.
 Almost the whole Serb population of Sárok, Deszk, Újszentiván, Szőreg, Majs, and Dunaszekcső became optants and left Hungary.